Options

 • Sets the frame this Game Object will use to render with.

-The Frame has to belong to the current Texture being used.
+If you pass a string or index then the Frame has to belong to the current Texture being used by this Game Object.

 Parameters